Department of Occupational Therapy

 Characteristics

-• Each Fall & Spring semester of the professional program includes fieldwork experiences that provide apprenticeship experiences in which students apply the concepts that they learn in the classroom in authentic settings under the supervision of faculty or practicing clinicians.
+• The professional program includes integrated fieldwork experiences that provide apprenticeship opportunities in which students apply the concepts that they learn in the classroom in authentic settings under the supervision of faculty or practicing clinicians.

-• Level I & II fieldwork experiences provide experiences in a wide variety of settings with individuals who are well and those with a wide range of health conditions and disabilities.
+• Level I & II fieldwork provides experiences in a wide variety of community-based and traditional settings with individuals who are well and those with a wide range of health conditions and disabilities.

 • The department is committed to helping students develop the skills necessary to continue the process of lifelong learning.